scicomm-IISER/scicomm-IISER.github.io/_posts/Issue1/2024-08-04-SunilKhare.md

 SKK: I think this program is in tune with  or in sync with the NEP, which mandates multiple entry and  exits.
 So, this program to me appears a very good example of NEP implementation, wherein  if students want to exit, they can exit after master, or can continue for Ph.D.
 To me it appears a good program.
 I do not think that it is dying, it’s actually very much vibrant.
 {: .interview-answer }

-{% include article-image.html image="/assets/images/interviews/SunilKhare/agriculture.webp" caption="National Centre for Agricultural Utilization Research- USDA Peoria USA, where Prof. Khare was a visiting fellow." width=600 %}
+{% include figure.html image="agriculture.webp" caption="National Centre for Agricultural Utilization Research- USDA Peoria USA, where Prof. Khare was a visiting fellow." width=600 %}

 AM:  Another IISER-specific question.
 You have been here for around three months now.
 How do you wish to see this institute five years down the line?